-- Briefs will not be dependent on specific facilities but designed to develop the core skills, knowledge and understanding required by module specifications;
+- Briefs not dependent on specific facilities but designed to develop the core skills, knowledge and understanding required by module specifications;

-- Where outputs in the form of made artefacts or work are required, we will carefully consider their form in order to minimise the cost to students of producing them;
+- Where outputs in the form of made artefacts or work are required, carefully considering their form in order to minimise the cost to students of producing them;

 - All submissions for assessment will be digital to ensure that courses can operate under any of the circumstances that the changing environment may bring.
 This does not mean that outcomes will not be practical, but that the actual submission will be digital, for instance photographs of an artefact or a recording of a performance.

 We are working closely with colleagues at other Leeds universities, Leeds City Council and Public Health England to ensure that if a national or local lockdown were to be introduced advice on next steps would be clear and consistent across the whole of the Leeds student community.
 Students would receive advice and support with the aim of minimising disruption to teaching as far as possible and protecting their wellbeing.

 What do I do if I develop symptoms of Covid-19?